How to Clean Shark Vacuum - How To Clean Shark Navigator Lift Away

 ➜ Related: How to Clean Dyson Vacuum Cleaners in Easy Steps

-Step 2 – The cleaning begins
+Step 2 – The Cleaning Begins

 The dust container and hose

-We’ll start with the dust container which is probably the dirtiest part on your vacuum cleaner.
-Start by taking it outside and empty the dust and debris into a trash bag.
+• Take it outside and empty the dust and debris into a trash bag.
 Give it a few taps to make sure the remaining dust is forced out.

-After a certain amount of time, you should take your dust container out of the solution and give it a few scrubs to work the dirt out.
-It should be fairly easy now that they’re all soaked.
+• Take your dust container out of the solution and give it a few scrubs to work the dirt out.
+It should be fairly easy now that they're all soaked.
 Make sure you clean it thoroughly and rinse away the soap completely.

 Do this for the rest of the cleaning attachments and rinse them completely with water.
 Leave the parts outside until they're completely dried.